SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 With more and more qualities checked automatically in the pipeline, more and more resources are required to handle the workload.
 This section shows how to scale the pipeline by adding [Jenkins build agents][build-agents].

+However, before setting up agents please consider also other ways to scale the build infrastructure.
+It might be an option to have only one huge master per project or team.
+This has the advantage of bringing more configuration flexibility and isolation for the individual teams but has the disadvantage that parts of the configuration have to be maintained twice.
+Furthermore, having agents and thus network communication between the build servers increases that risk of failures.

 To add an agent to the Jenkins master, please make sure to fulfil the following requirements similar to the ones for the Jenkins master:

 - Access to a new server which runs on Linux